HomeLatest NewsIndustryAhead of crucial IPO Oyo increases its authorised share capital to Rs 901 crore

 Register Now →

 Internally, the company has set a timeline of September for filing its IPO papers and wants to be a public company before the calendar year ends.
-The company has already initiated talks with multiple bankers including JPMorgan, Citi,The company during an extraordinary general meeting of Oravel Stays on September 1 approved the resolution to increase its authorised share capital and Capital to manage its public issue.
+The company has already initiated talks with multiple bankers including , Citi,The company during an extraordinary general meeting of Oravel Stays on September 1 approved the resolution to increase its authorised share capital and Kotak Mahindra Capital to manage its public issue.

 In a precursor to the IPO, Oyo in August raised fresh capital from Microsoft Corp by way of equity shares and compulsory convertible cumulative preference shares on a private placement basis.
-In July, the company raised $660 million through the Term B loan route from global institutional investors, including Fidelity , to refinance and simplify its existing borrowings.
+In July, the company raised $660 million through the Term B route from global institutional investors, including Fidelity Investments, to refinance and simplify its existing borrowings.

 Get the day's headlines from Tech Observer straight in your inbox